songjiajia2018/ppl/README.md

 pplsmart_all.T.txt.gz
 pplsmart_all.coverage.txt.gz
 ```
-3. "--generate-rds" or "-r": generating rds file for downstream analyses from a directory containing merged 'A', 'T', 'C', 'G', 'coverage' txt files.
+3."--generate-rds" or "-r": generating rds file for downstream analyses from a directory containing merged 'A', 'T', 'C', 'G', 'coverage' txt files.

 (i) With "--merge": The input directory path is as same as it in "--merge" step.

 (ii) Without "--merge": The input must be a directory containing merged mutations files from the "--merge" step.

-4. "--split-sam": spliting a big sam file to several parts based on the cell barcodes and their corresponding celltype annotations.
+4."--split-sam": spliting a big sam file to several parts based on the cell barcodes and their corresponding celltype annotations.

 (i) Input is a single sam file: The input must be a sam file tagged with "CB:Z:" to record cell barcodes for each read.
 Besides, User must provide a file annotating each cell  barcode with a cell type.
 The example of a file with annotaions is presented below.
 User also can specify prefixes of outputs with the option "--outprefix".